Creative COW Turns 15! A Celebration of Being Uncool

 Sentence case “Cow” because it referred to, well, cows.
 Then a member pointed out that “COW” could be understood as an acronym, for “Communities of the World.”
 Thus: Creative COW.

-Ronald & Kathlyn christened themselves “Ma and Pa Cattle.”
+Ronald & Kathlyn were christened by COW leaders as “Ma and Pa Cattle.”
 This was a reference to Ma and Pa Kettle, the central characters of 10 features for Universal in the late 40s and early 50s, starring Marjorie Main (who was nominated for an Oscar for her role as Ma) and Percy Kilbride.

 It was also a nod to the characters being yokels, transplanted to glitzier circumstances.
 The Lindebooms were gleefully embracing their uncoolness.